stav888/Finals-Stav/01_questions/questions.md

 > Answer:

-The stem removal process involves removing the suffixes according to rules.
+The Stemming removal process involves removing the suffixes according to rules.
 The lemma gives you the root form (lemma) – the actual word in the dictionary.

 For example: “running”
 - Stemming: run